hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 You cannot name the created F360 selection set in the command dialog for the bug.
 The bug: <https://forums.autodesk.com/t5/fusion-360-api-and-scripts/selectionsets-add-doesn-t-work-when-the-entity-is-proxy/m-p/11914208>

+CAUTION: Unselect all objects before running the command.

 ### 'Remove Undercut' command

 Covers should be assemblable with their frames.
 You will encounter undercuts by running 'Combine' command.